dustinpfister/blog_posts/_posts/nodejs-child-process-kill.md

 layout: post
 categories: node.js
 id: 145
-updated: 2021-03-16 14:24:18
+updated: 2021-03-16 14:27:38
-version: 1.2
+version: 1.3
 ---

 In my effort to make helpful posts on [node.js](https://nodejs.org/en/), I have been working with the [child_process module](https://nodejs.org/dist/latest-v8.x/docs/api/child_process.html) lately.
 This is a very useful module that can be used to launch a command on the operating system of the computer that the node.js project is running on, including node itself.
-However the child process module should for the most part be used to call external commands outside of node, as there are mnay other options when it comes to running a script more than once when it comes to javaScript code.
+However the child process module should for the most part be used to call external commands outside of node, as there are many other options when it comes to running a script more than once when it comes to javaScript code.

 So methods in the child process module like spawn and exec are ways in which I can run another script, or command outside of node, from within a script.
 When doing so this child process will end up having it's own process id, and is a way to go about doing some things in parallel in a node.js environment.